 Family: Lauraceae -shrubs, and trees having flowers with definite stamens in several series of three, united sepals, no petals, and a single pistil

 Each oil consists of many active constituents (chemical makeup) that are unique to just that plant, tree, or shrub.
 Various parts of that plant (stem, leaves, bark, resin, flowers) are used in making oil.
 Therefore, they contain different active constituents designed by nature for protection and growth.
 The location in the world where the plant is grown affects its therapeutic nature as well.
 The mixture of the chemistry of the plant gives it the aroma.
-Like a rose is a rose.
 There are several ways to extract the oil but mostly the oil is produced by steam distillation.
 This is known as the best method without harming active ingredients.

 Rosewood is mostly composed of linalool about 80-90%.
 May contain cineole, terpineol, geraniol, citronellal, limonene, pinene, and lesser amounts of others.
 Large electropositive potential (-)-linalool contains anti-inflammatory and anti-microbial activities (da Silva et al., 2016).

 Below are evidential research findings on Rosewood oil as an anti-viral, anesthetic, anti-bacterial, anti-cancer, and other factors.
 Rosewood can handle temperature up to 183 F and keep in mind that steam distillation is between 240 to 260 F so the oils can take the heat and still have great beneficial actions.